 On Instagram, you should be the person who is above the noise and seems approachable to all.
 Clients come from all backgrounds, religions and political views so you want them to feel comfortable contacting you.
 If you decide to have a personal Instagram account that is separate from your professional one that addresses politics or other controversial matters, just be sure to set that account to “private” so that it is only viewable to those you invite into your circle.

 In your public account, keep the focus on things that matter to everyone when searching for a real estate agent.
-Posting about homes for sale, homes sold, open houses, events in town, new restaurants or charity events are all things people are interested in for their Realtor and don’t be afraid to add your unique take to it.
+Posting about homes for sale, homes sold, open houses, events in town, new restaurants or charity events are all things people are interested in for their real estate agent and don’t be afraid to add your unique take to it.
 They want someone who knows the neighborhood and can get things done and, if that comes with a fun and engaging personality, all the better.

 Posting Photos on Instagram

 The photos you post on Instagram should tell a story.
 Happy customers, lovely homes, neighborhood events, and even ancillary photos should showcase perks of living in your area and your services as a top-notch way to get there.

 Using Captions in Real Estate Instagram Photos